ksstrat/milestone-project-1/TESTING.md

 #### ***index.html***

 * No error or warning was found during the validation of index.html.
-However, there was a "Info" that was also displayed on all my other pages:
+However, there was an "Info" that was also displayed on all my other pages:

 ![Validation Info Message](docs/screenshots/validation_indexhtml_info.png)

 * I couldn't remember setting a slash for elements without a closing tag.
-After a quick check, I found out that the VSCode extension Prettier, which I had used to quickly format the hmtl code, sets this slash.
+After a quick check, I found out that the VSCode extension Prettier, which I had used to quickly format the html code, sets this slash.
 * I then removed the slashes in elements without a closing tag on all pages.

 #### ***tours.html***

-* No error or warning was found during the validation of tours.html
+* No error or warning was found during the validation of tours.html.

 #### ***booking.html***

-* No error or warning was found during the validation of booking.html
+* No error or warning was found during the validation of booking.html.

 #### ***success.html***

-* No error or warning was found during the validation of success.html
+* No error or warning was found during the validation of success.html.

 #### ***404.html***

-* No error was found during the validation of 404.html
+* No error was found during the validation of 404.html.

 * *Warning Found*

      ![Validation Warning Message](docs/screenshots/validation_404html_warning.png)

 * *Solution*
-    * Changed the section to div because no structure or heading was needed and the only content was an image
+    * Changed the section to div because no structure or heading was needed, and the only content was an image.

 ### ***CSS*** - https://jigsaw.w3.org/css-validator/
 ***

-* No error was found during the validation of style.css
+* No error was found during the validation of style.css.

 * *Warning Found*